EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/10_payable_actions.md

 * check the withdrawing account is the account which made the deposit initially
 * find the locked balance
-* transfer the token on behalf of the account to the account itself
+* transfer the token from the `hodl` contract to the account itself
 ```cpp
 [[eosio::action]]
 void party(name hodler)